 - Zillow – consumer – HQ is in Seattle

-You should also spend some time checking out the company website, Glassdoor reviews, and any other public content about the organization to see if you can determine their level of support for LGBTQ+ employees and causes.
-A lot of companies have general equal opportunity language in their applications, but does this company include queer-friendly events or internal groups?
+You should also spend some time checking out the company website, Glassdoor reviews, and any other public content about the organization.
+You can use these to determine the company’s level of support for LGBTQ+ employees and causes.
+A lot of organizations have general equal opportunity language in their applications.
+But, does this company include queer-friendly events or internal groups?
 Are their health benefits LGBTQ+ inclusive?
-If you can’t find the answers to these questions online, write them down and remember to ask them during your interviews.
+If you can’t find the answers to these questions online, write them down and ask them during your interviews.

-You can also start your search with LGBTQ+ inclusive job boards, like Include.io, so you know you are looking at companies where you can be your full self from the very beginning.
+You can also start your search with LGBTQ+ inclusive job boards, like Include.io.
+Using these platforms ensures you are looking at companies where you can be your full self from the very beginning.

 Talk to your peers and allies